enketo/enketo-express/tutorials/10-configure.md

 ##### External cookie authentication

-This allows a deeper integration for a custom server.
-It configures a (required) `url` on your form/data server where Enketo should redirect a user to when the server returns a 401 response.
+This allows a deeper integration with a custom server.
+To use cookie auth, your Enketo configuration must define a `url` on your form/data server where Enketo should redirect a user to when the server returns a 401 response.
 That url should set a cookie that Enketo will pass to the server whenever it needs to retrieve a form resource or submit data.
 The url should contain a {RETURNURL} portion which Enketo will populate to send the user back to the webform once authentication has completed.

-This mechanism requires any enketo-express webform to have access to these browser cookies so the form/data server and Enketo Express would have to be on the same domain (a different subdomain is possible when setting cross-domain cookies).
+Cookie authentication is vulnerable to Cross-Site Request Forgery (CSRF) attacks in which a malicious website could trick the user into submitting bad data to the data server by forwarding the same authentication cookie as Enketo does.
+To protect against this, the data server should set the [`SameSite`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) attribute as strictly as possible.
+However, this may not be respected by all browsers and may not be appropriate for all data server implementations because of other cookie-based integrations.
+For additional protection, if the data server provides a JavaScript-readable `__csrf` cookie field, Enketo will include a `__csrf` form data field on the submission `POST` with the value from the `__csrf` cookie.
+This allows the data server to verify that the `POST` definitively came from the same origin.

 ```json
 "authentication" : {